Independent Community Voter Research

 District 2 — Five Candidates

-The race most likely to flip.
 Martinez won by just 198 votes in 2022.
-His challenger out-raised him 2-to-1.
-And three more candidates are splitting the vote.
+He and Santana have raised nearly identical amounts this cycle.
+Three more candidates are splitting the vote.

 Octavio Martinez